chart21/hpmpc/README.md

 ### Measuring Throughput
+`

-To measure the throughput of a specific function such as 64-bit mult, AND, or secure search, first, specify the function in config.h.
+To measure the throughput of a specific function such as 64-bit mult, AND, or secure search, first, specify the function in `config.h`.
 Each process prints a time for running the computation and initialization.
 The initialization time measures setup costs, such as establishing a connection.
 When choosing multiple processes or Split-Roles, we recommend timing the whole script or executable with libraries such as /bin/time.
 To get accurate measurements with this approach, all nodes should connect simultaneously.

-The throughput in AND gates per second for instance, can then be calculated as (NUM_INPUTS*DATTYPE*PROCESS_NUM*Split_Roles_Multiplier)/<Total time measured>.
+The throughput in AND gates per second for instance, can then be calculated as `(NUM_INPUTS*DATTYPE*PROCESS_NUM*Split_Roles_Multiplier)/<Total time measured>`.